 Applicants must hold a valid BA or BS from an accredited institution.
 They must supply official transcripts from each undergraduate and graduate institution they have attended.
 The Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing scores.

-Successful applicants for graduate admission typically have a grade-point average of at least 3.00 (on a 4.00 scale).
-The admissions committee also considers letters of recommendation, the personal statement, and other appropriate criteria, especially prior research experience.
+Successful applicants for graduate admission typically have a grade-point average of at least 3.00 on a 4.00 scale.
+The admissions committee also considers letters of recommendation, a personal statement, and other appropriate criteria, especially prior research experience.

 Although most applicants will have completed undergraduate programs in biology, the department also considers applicants with backgrounds in related sciences, provided they have taken the required coursework.